by #TheRealStoke 2018 Ambassador, Nadine Overwater.

 Ron Laroy walking me through one of the many scrap books kept at the Revelstoke Snowmobile Club – a lot of memories for him as he has been an integral part of the Club since it started back in 1968.

-50 years of presidents as displayed on this plaque commemorating the anniversary – note that Kathy Burke has been our only female president in all those years – and she is still very involved with making the show run at the Snowmobile Club.
+50 years of presidents are displayed on this plaque commemorating the anniversary – note that Kathy Burke has been our only female president in all those years – and she is still very involved with making the show run at the Snowmobile Club.
 I always love pulling into the parking lot and seeing Kathy’s smiling face there!